 Many ways to build strategic partnerships

-By “partnering”, we’re not referring to the literal or legal definition of the word, but are using it more loosely to represent a multitude of ways to form such relationships.
+By “partnering,” we’re not referring to the literal or legal definition of the word, but are using it more loosely to represent a multitude of ways to form such relationships.
 You can create such strategic partnerships with licensing agreements, joint venture agreements or distribution rights agreements.
 A skilled attorney can help you determine the best form of the relationship based on the specifics of your needs and expectations.

 Before talking with any company about your product or proposition, especially a bigger more powerful company, make sure you are properly protected through patents, trademarks or trade secrets.
-And make sure you enter into a non-disclosure agreement with them.
+And make sure you enter into a nondisclosure agreement with them.
 It’s fine to make the agreement mutual in most cases, and the bigger company will likely require this.
 An intellectual property attorney can draft the appropriate document.

 Do your homework

 When you think you’ve identified a potential strategic partner, carefully study their product line before approaching them to ensure that your product is complementary and additive instead of competitive.
 Check out the distribution reach of the company to verify that they in fact have the type of broad distribution into markets that are right for your product.
 Always confirm that the relationship and financial standing of the company with its customers are in good shape as well.
-The last thing you want to do is to partner with a company that is in any way going to reflect negatively on you, your product, or your business.
+The last thing you want to do is to partner with a company that is in any way going to reflect negatively on you, your product or your business.
 You can do a lot of fact-finding by just speaking to customers of the potential strategic partner.

 Be crafty with a partnership agreement

 Craft a strategic partnership agreement requiring your partner to meet certain fundamental performance criteria.
 In the event that they don’t perform, make sure you have an “out clause” in the agreement.
 For example, require that a minimum sales level be met by the company during any year, whether defined by units or sales revenues, in order to keep their rights to sell the product.
-Should you have to terminate the partnership agreement, be sure you have a non-compete and confidentiality clause which binds the strategic partner to maintain your sensitive proprietary information and not use it for their own exclusive benefit.
+Should you have to terminate the partnership agreement, be sure you have a noncompete and confidentiality clause that binds the strategic partner to maintain your sensitive proprietary information and not use it for their own exclusive benefit.
 Again, it’s critical to use a skilled attorney in these matters.

 If you want to spark the growth of your business, try to use a little sense from Ralph Waldo Emerson and “hitch your wagon to a star!”
 Seek a strategic partnership in which you partner up with a company in order to provide you with something that you don’t readily possess, and which is hard to create on your own.
 If done properly and carefully, partnership arrangements like these can be just the shot your business needs to dramatically increase revenues, get your product to market first and broadly, and put you in position to focus on your core expertise while your strategic business partner does the rest.